mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/10/gke-service-account.md

 - [GKE Security bulletins](https://cloud.google.com/kubernetes-engine/docs/security-bulletins)
 - [Stop Downloading Google Cloud Service Account Keys!](https://medium.com/@jryancanty/stop-downloading-google-cloud-service-account-keys-1811d44a97d9)

 That's a wrap!
-We discussed about features you could enable on your GKE cluster and more importantly the concept of least privilege service account instead of the default one for your GKE clusters.
+We discussed about features you could enable on your GKE cluster (especially with Workload Identity) and more importantly the concept of least privilege service account instead of the default one for your GKE clusters.
 Yeah for sure, you could say to yourself "how an hacker could get my cluster credentials to be able to operate such attack?".
-Yeah that's for sure something that's won't happen every day, but it's only a matter of worst case scenario + making sure you have different layers in place to improve your security posture.
+Yeah that's for sure something which won't happen every day, but it's only a matter of worst case scenario + making sure you have different layers in place to improve your security posture.
 How do you think data leaks happen?
 How do you make sure you could prevent data leaks in your organization?

 _Important note: this article got illustrations with GKE, but they apply for any Kubernetes, on any Cloud provider since they got very similar implementation, principles and features._